stasinos/machine_learning/README.md

-# machine_learning
+# Parallelogram

-Machine learning exercises, demonstrating known phenomena explained in lectures
+Machine learning exercise, meant to make some points on PAC learning and other ML foundational theory.